 In recent years, the MCCSR Guideline has been refined, so that in some cases actuarial judgment is required.
 The MCCSR and TAAM returns require the Appointed Actuary's confirmation that the instructions pertaining both to the MCCSR and the TAAM Guidelines and to the annual return have been followed.
-OSFI also expects an opinion signed by the Appointed Actuary and a memorandum, covering the areas where the calculation required discretion or significant technical calculations, methodologies and judgements were applied.
+OSFI also requires an opinion signed by the Appointed Actuary, according to CIA standards and a memorandum for the files (to be submitted upon OSFI request), covering the areas where the calculation required discretion or significant technical calculations, methodologies and judgments were applied.